-As the Fall season begins, we’ll soon be feeling a chill in the air and warming up by a fireplace with cups of hot chocolate or coffee (possibly pumpkin-spiced).
+As the Winter season begins, we’ll soon be feeling a chill in the air and warming up by a fireplace with cups of coffee or hot chocolate.
 However, warming up your cold calls should be a year-round practice!
 Most new commercial sales consultants struggle to get started with cold calls, and it is by far the most frequent and recurring topic I receive questions about.
 I am a big proponent of network- and referral-based selling, but I am not against cold calling.
 In fact, cold calls very often make perfect sense, if you do them right.

 A true cold cold is a “drop-in” call during your canvassing of an industrial park, or when you happen to see a business while you are driving.
 No research, no planned word-track, no referral, and no goal beyond getting past the gatekeeper.
 In most cases, you don’t even have the name of the person you want to meet so you have to blindly ask for the “owner” or “purchasing manager.”
 Now consider that the typical small-business front desk gatekeeper sees multiple salespeople drop-in every week, and their job is to protect the boss from time-wasting meetings.
 The gatekeeper will be friendly, but once they know you are a salesperson, they’ll likely go into autopilot and deliver a standard statement they’ve given hundreds of times before: